-I have my own private online Art Therapy practice where I see adults and children, in addition to my freelance work for charity organisations.
+I have my own private online Art Therapy practice for adults, in addition to my freelance work for charity organisations.
 My clinical experience includes working with adults and children with chronic illness in the NHS and in my role as a freelance Art Therapist I work with children in groups and individually within the education sector.

-I hold specialist expertise in online therapy, dyadic work with children and their families, and with individuals who experience chronic illness.
+I hold specialist expertise in online therapy and with individuals who experience chronic illness.
 I also have experience supporting clients with grief and loss, self-esteem issues, self-harm.
 I consider working to foster resilience and coping strategies a core element of the therapeutic process.

 My central aim in my practice is to empower individuals to make therapeutic progress through art making as well as talking within a safe and collaborative therapeutic relationship.
 I take a trauma informed approach and integrate creative and embodied practices within therapeutic sessions making the experience well suited to those seeking to recover from anxiety, trauma or stress.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.